 Line editing involves correcting punctuation and grammar and perhaps tightening up a sentence here or there.
 Copy editing, on the other hand, is much more involved.
 It typically involves changing the wording to make it clearer and more succinct.
 A copy editor might ask a writer to change all of their “who’s” to “whom” and all of their run-on sentences to properly punctuated compound sentences.
 Copy editors may also make sure that sources are cited correctly, that there aren’t any copyright infringements, and that the tone of the piece is consistent throughout.

 Although many people use these terms interchangeably (and many businesses charge exorbitant rates for what amounts to basic grammar corrections), they’re distinct roles.
-And while they’re not always easy to tell apart, if you make sure you research well on different editing types, you won’t fall prey to weird scams where editors will cost you an arm and leg just for working basic grammar issues in your draft.
+And while they’re not always easy to tell apart, if you make sure you research well on different editing types, you won’t fall prey to weird scams where editors will cost you an arm and a leg just for working on basic grammar issues in your draft.

 Now that we’ve gone through all major types of editing, let’s discuss content editing.